500 arrested so far in Capitol riot case, including 100 charged with assaulting federal officers

 Charges include assaults on officers, destruction of government property and conspiracy

-Garland said Thursday that 100 defendants had been arrested on charges of assaulting a federal law enforcement officer.
+Garland said Thursday that 100 defendants had been arrested on charges of assaulting federal law enforcement officers.
 He also announced that authorities have arrested the first defendant charged with assaulting a member of the news media.

 More than 130 defendants have been charged with assaulting, resisting or impeding officers or employees, including more than 40 who were charged with using a deadly or dangerous weapon or causing serious bodily injury to an officer, the Department of Justice has said.